MrGVSV/bevy_proto/README.md

 humans (especially non-programmers) to interact with.
 If the performance hit is too much for your project, you are better off sticking with the standard methods of defining entities.

+## 📓 Examples

+Check out these examples for more details as to how to use this crate:

+* [basic](examples/basic.rs) - The most basic way to add prototypes
+* [bundles](examples/bundles.rs) - A demonstration of a more complex prototype that includes assets
+* [templates](examples/templates.rs) - An example of how templates affect your prototypes

 ## ✨ Usage

 ### Creating Components